NickTachmazidis/Spectra/README.md

 # Spectra
-An open-source gui for spectroscopic analysis written with python 3
+An open-source GUI for spectroscopic analysis written with python 3

 # Requirements